pwall567/kjson-core/README.md

-In addition to implementing [`JSONPrimitive`](#jsonprimitive), the number value classes [`JSONInt`](#jsonint), [`JSONLong`](#jsonlong) and [`JSONDecimal`](#jsondecimal) all derive from the sealed class `JSONNumber`, which itself derives from the system class `Number`.
+In addition to implementing [`JSONPrimitive`](#jsonprimitive), the number value classes [`JSONInt`](#jsonint), [`JSONLong`](#jsonlong) and [`JSONDecimal`](#jsondecimal) all derive from the sealed class `JSONNumber`, which itself derives from the system class `java.lang.Number`.
 This means that these classes may be used without conversion anywhere a `Number` is called for.

 The `Number` class provides a set of `toInt()`, `toLong()` _etc._ functions, to which `JSONNumber` adds the following: